discordjs/guide/guide/event-handling/README.md

 # Event handling

 Node.js uses an event-driven architecture, making it possible to execute code when a specific event occurs.
 The discord.js library takes full advantage of this.
-You can visit <docs-link path="class/Client">the discord.js documentation site</docs-link> to see the full list of `Client` events.
+You can visit <DocsLink path="class/Client">the discord.js documentation site</DocsLink> to see the full list of `Client` events.

 Here's the base code we'll be using: